Report on Government Services 2020

 17 Youth justice services

-This chapter reports on the performance of governments in providing youth justice services.
+This section reports on the performance of governments in providing youth justice services.

 - Key Facts

 - Indicator Results

 - Indigenous Data

 The average daily number of young people aged 10–17 years under youth justice supervision in Australia during 2018-19 was 4790.
 The majority of these young people were supervised on community-based orders (which include supervised bail, probation and parole) — nationally, on an average day in 2018-19, 85.0 per cent of young people aged 10–17 years who were supervised by youth justice services were in the community, with the remainder in detention.

 Aboriginal and Torres Strait Islander young people were significantly overrepresented in youth justice detention.
 Nationally during 2018-19, the average daily detention rate for Aboriginal and Torres Strait Islander people aged 10–17 years was 31.2 per 10 000 Aboriginal and Torres Strait Islander young people, 23 times the rate for non-Indigenous young people (1.4 per 10 000).

 Total recurrent expenditure on detention-based supervision, community-based supervision and group conferencing was $916.6 million across Australia in 2018-19, with detention-based supervision accounting for the majority of this expenditure (58.9 per cent, or $539.6 million).